coli-saar/genplan-strategy-refine/README.md

 - split_file: name of the .json file in the data directory which specifies which tasks to run the evaluation on,
 - eval_split_name: the key to extract from the json file
 - val_split_file: the name of the .json file that specified the data splits for generating the programs

+### Use generalized plan to create a plan for a specific instance

+`python generate_plan_for_instance.py [-t timeout] [-p] domain_file instance_file code_file output_path log_path`
+- timeout: Set a specific timeout, default is 45 (given in seconds)
+- -p, --print: Set this flag to print the log file contents to console
+- domain_file: Path to the domain file for the relevant domain
+- instance_file: Path to the problem instance file
+- code_file: Path to the file with the generated python program
+- output_path: Filepath to store the plan at
+- log_path: Filepath to store the log notes at